towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 > **Note:** Taxonomy, in this context, is a *data taxonomy* is a way of organizing and classifying data.
 It involves creating a hierarchy of categories and subcategories that can be used to classify and organize data consistently and logically, allowing datasets to be understood quickly regardless of who is viewing them.

 Lake Formation TBAC decouples policy creation from resource creation, allowing data administrators to manage permissions on many databases, tables, and columns without having to update policies every time a new resource is added to the data lake.
 TBAC allows us to create policies even before the resources come into existence.
 We can now define LF-tags, associate them at the database, table, or column level, and share controlled access across analytic, machine learning (ML), and ETL services for consumer consumption.

+LF-TBAC works with IAM's **attribute-based access control** (**ABAC**) to provide fine-grained access to our data lake resources and data.
+LF-TBAC is the recommended method for granting Lake Formation permissions when the Data Catalog contains a significant number of resources.

+> **IAM tags vs.  LF-tags:** IAM tags are not the same as LF-tags.
+These tags are not interchangeable.
+LF-tags are used to grant Lake Formation permissions and IAM tags are used to define IAM policies.

-### What values can be assigned LF-tags?
+### What values can be assigned to LF-tags?

+Each LF-tag is a key-value pair, such as `department=marketting` or `classification=restricted`.
+A key can have multiple defined values, such as `department=sales,marketing,engineering,finance`.

 - Tags can be up to 128 characters.
 - Values can be up to 256 characters.